Ozempic for weight loss

 A. While exercise isn’t as important as what you eat for weight loss, sustainable exercise habits have been proven to keep the pounds off.
 According to the National Weight Control Registry (a database of people across the U.S. who have lost at least 30 pounds and have kept it off for at least a year), the number one thing these people have in common is a daily exercise routine.
 Also, remember, while exercise may not be required for weight loss - it is imperative for optimizing your health and well-being.

-Q. CAN I LOSE WEIGHT FAST WITH SEMAGLUTIDE, OZEMPIC, WEGOVY, OR MOUNJARO?
+Q. CAN I LOSE WEIGHT FAST WITH SEMAGLUTIDE, OZEMPIC, or WEGOVY?

 A. Literature suggests that patients lose an average of 15% of their body weight.
 Our goal is to have most patients lose approximately one pound each week.
 The speed with which you lose weight will depend on the amount of weight you need to lose as well as the dedication you put into supporting the medication’s effects with healthy lifestyle choices (food, exercise, emotional health, and sleep).